thomas-lahc/flask-cas-ng/README.md

 [![Build Status](https://travis-ci.org/MasterRoshan/flask-cas-ng.png?branch=master)](https://travis-ci.org/MasterRoshan/flask-cas-ng)

-flas-cas-ng is a maintenance fork of https://github.com/cameronbwhite/Flask-CAS
+flas-cas-ng is a maintenance fork of https://github.com/MasterRoshan/flask-cas-ng, which is a maintenance fork of https://github.com/cameronbwhite/Flask-CAS

 flask-cas-ng is a Flask extension which makes it easy to authenticate with a CAS Server (v2.0+).